 We are dining out more than ever before, and our collective culinary IQ is rising.
 Americans are now savvy culinary consumers.
 Not surprisingly, the restaurant industry now has over $1.4 billion in annual sales and is second only to the US Government in size and scope.

 American diners want more—and less.
-They want higher quality ingredients, more innovation, more flavors—in a casual.
+They want higher quality ingredients, more innovation, more flavors—in a casual environment.
 We are more willing to try new things, and restaurants have increasingly varied and unusual menus to accommodate our new palette.
-This has led to the growth of small, chef-driven restaurants in cities across the country—haute cuisine is no longer limited to fine dining establishments with nearly out-of-reach prices.
+This has led to the growth of small, chef-driven restaurants in cities across the country—haute cuisine is no longer limited to upscale dining establishments with nearly out-of-reach prices.
 Casual chic restaurants offer the best of both worlds, and are now the pervading identity of American dining.

 But this does present challenges to those studying the Culinary Arts.
 If this new trend continues to define the American (and even the International) dining scene, how can budding chefs focus their studies to keep themselves marketable once they’ve completed their studies?